gioce90/execute-powershell-script-from-azure-devops/README.md

 - In your Azure DevOps repository, my advice is to use this scaffolding: /myScriptFolder/v1/myScript.ps1.
 In this way you can versioning your scripts.
 In the myScriptFolder folder you can put a .MD file who explain how the script works.

 ## TODO
+- Being able to call remote scripts that require input parameters
 - Being able to indicate a specific branch and commit
 - Expand remote calls for scripts on GitHub and other online repositories